GuifiBaix/guifibaix-documents/manuales/programacion/python.md

 > **Ejercicio:**
-> Comprueba con una tabla de verdad que estas expresiones son equivalentes (Remember Abelians):
+> Comprueba con una tabla de verdad que estas expresiones son equivalentes
 >
 > - `not not a == a` (Doble negación)
 > - `not(a and b) == (not a or not b)` (De Morgan)